AdrienVannson/epfl-ada-datastory/index.markdown

 ---
-layout: page
+layout: post
-title: Behind the Scenes of Stardom: Decoding the Patterns in Actors' Careers
+title: "Behind the Scenes of Stardom: Decoding the Patterns in Actors' Careers"
 permalink: /
 ---